 “You took innocent lives today,” he said.
 “I need to stop you.”

-“That’s true,” Nicholas conceded.
-“I am weaker than you just at the moment, metaphysically speak, so there’s no point in trying to do anything with my powers.”
+“I am weaker than you just at the moment, metaphysically speaking,” Nicholas conceded, “so there’s no point in doing anything with my powers.”

-“So what’s the point being here?”
-Krampus growled.
-“Let me change this world, Nicholas.
+“So let me change this world.
 It’s time your kind was ground into the dust.
 You need to accept that you’re history.”

 He tried to push his mind into Nicholas’, but was caught off-guard by the strength of his mental shields.
 Blinking, he tried to push forward even more, but again Nicholas’ defences were incredibly strong.
 He could have continued for a while and broken them down, but knew that Nicholas would fight tooth and nail before Krampus won, and he hadn’t got the time.